 How Do I Prove The Number of Overtime Hours I Worked?

 In a few instances, the company “audits” overtime hours by reducing the number of hours recorded electronically during the login and the logout process.
 This is absolutely illegal.
-The best way to prove this fraud is to take a picture of the login clock and logout clock.
-There should be no difference between the times recorded compared to the paystub.
-If there is, other than a miniscule difference, it’s a fraud.
+The best way to prove this fraud is to take a picture of the login clock and the logout clock.
+There should be no difference between the times recorded compared to the pay stub.
+If there is, other than a minuscule difference, it’s a fraud.

 If the company does not require the employee to log in and out, the burden of proof as to the number of hours its employees worked goes to the employer.
 In this case, you should keep a log of your hours.
 If the employee has kept a daily record such as a diary of the hours worked each day, the employee will prevail.

 What Happens if No Record Has Been Kept

 In the absence of any record by either side, the employee should convince co-workers to testify as to the hours they observed you working.
 The employer will probably get employees to testify against you to curry favor with the employer.
 Then it becomes a question of credibility, which means who made the best impression to the jury.